GT Avalanche Review

 Another nice improvement is the 11-speed Shimano SLX drivetrain which is a bit lighter than Deore and achieves smoother shifting.
 It’s not the full groupset though, as it’s paired with a Prowheel 30T crankset and 11-42T Sunrace cassette.

 At over 33lbs (15kg), we feel this version of the GT Avalanche is a bit heavy for a mountain bike named in the Elite category.
-Considering the increase in price, we would have liked to have seen some more weight savings offered by the frame, fork, or other components.
+Considering the price increase, we would have liked to have seen some more weight savings offered by the frame, fork, or other components.

 The Expert is GT’s top-of-the-range Avalanche hardtail and offers the biggest step up in both parts and price.
 Although it maintains the same frame, almost every other component has been upgraded significantly.
 Most notably, the RockShox Recon RL fork is the kind of component usually seen on professional-level MTBs.
 It’s a top-quality air-sprung fork with quick, smooth reactions and a seamless glide.
 Its inclusion here adds loads of value to the bike.